therealdanmalmx/therealdanmalmx/README.md

 Been working as a developer since 2020.
 Previous I worked with business development, marketing and strategy, internationally.

-🌍 I live in Borås, Sweden.
+🌍 I live in Borås, Sweden. <br>
-🧠 Currently studying systems engineering with a focus on C# and .NET.
+🧠 Currently studying systems engineering with a focus on C# and .NET. <br>
-💻 Over 5 years of professional frontend experience with javascript / typescript and various libraries/frameworks (Vue / Nuxt, react / Next and a little angular).
+💻 Over 5 years of professional frontend experience with javascript / typescript and various libraries/frameworks (Vue / Nuxt, react / Next and a little angular). <br>
-💻 I have experience with the following CMS': Strapi, Umbraco and Amplience.
+💻 I have experience with the following CMS': Strapi, Umbraco and Amplience. <br>
-🧠 Learning Node / Express.
+🧠 Learning Node / Express. <br>
-🏠 Lived in Belgium, Sweden and Portugal.
+🏠 Lived in Belgium, Sweden and Portugal. <br>

 * 🌍  I'm based in Borås, Sweden
 * ✉️  You can contact me at [danmalmx@gmail.com](mailto:danmalmx@gmail.com)